-For many years, the Uzbek government has allowed only about 20 percent of the country's quota of pilgrims to make the religious hajj to Mecca.
 Since May 2005, the Uzbek government has intensified its efforts to isolate the people of Uzbekistan.
-It has cracked down on both domestic and foreign-based NGOs in order to minimize Western influence; after many audits targeting a number of international, human rights oriented NGOs, almost three-fourths of these organizations were closed during 2006, the State Department reported.
+It has cracked down on both domestic and foreign-based NGOs in order to minimize Western influence; according to the State Department, after many audits targeting a number of international, human rights-oriented NGOs, almost three-fourths of these organizations were closed in 2006.
 Other elements of this campaign include: the detention and deportation in 2005 of a Forum 18 reporter and the demand, in March 2006, that the UNHCR close its office within one month.
-In April 2007, the Uzbek government granted a three-month extension of the work accreditation for the Tashkent office director of Human Rights Watch.
+Although the NGO Human Rights Watch was able to re-establish an office in Tashkent in early 2008, Uzbek authorities have put its Uzbek translator, Umida Niyazova, on trial for allegedly storing "extremist materials" on her computer-material that was in fact the organization's report on the Andijon events.
+In May 2007, she was given a suspended seven-year prison sentence and in February 2008, the day before a meeting between EU and Uzbek officials, Niyazova was "amnestied."